 \parahead{Pose and Shape Estimation} We begin by estimating the shape and scale parameters of the MANO model for each subject.
-This process starts with acquiring the mesh from \cite{mueller2022instant} on multi-view images.
-Next, we refine the mesh through the use of MeshLab and Blender software.
-Subsequently, we employ an optimization framework akin to that used in \cite{hasson19_obman}, focusing on optimizing all MANO parameters, including angle, translation, shape, and scale.
-This optimization incorporates both keypoint loss \eqref{eqn:keyp_loss} and point-to-surface loss \cite{ravi2020pytorch3d}.
-For subsequent sequences, we maintain the previously determined scale and shape parameters constant, while optimizing only the angles and translations through keypoint loss.
+First, we obtain the mesh for every time-step by training \cite{mueller2022instant} on multi-view images.
+Next, we refine the mesh through the use of MeshLab and Blender software to achieve a cleaned version.
+We employ an optimization framework akin to that used in \cite{hasson19_obman}, focusing on optimizing all MANO parameters, including angle, translation, shape, and scale for the first timestep.
+This optimization incorporates both keypoint loss \eqref{eqn:keyp_loss} and point-to-surface loss \cite{ravi2020pytorch3d} with the clean mesh.
+For subsequent sequences , we keep the shape and scale parameters unchanged, focusing solely on optimizing angles and translations through keypoint loss.
 To enhance the speed of convergence, we use the optimized parameters from the previous step as the starting point for new parameters.

-To attain a more precise hand geometry based on multi-view images, we follow HARP~\cite{Karunratanakul2022HARPPH} using local displacement to model the personalized hand shape.
-Leveraging the differentiable render techniques, we optimize the MANO mesh based on the losses in \cite{Karunratanakul2022HARPPH}.